Malaysia PM Anwar’s ex-aide to face probe over US$152,000 bribery allegations

 The money was said to have been spent on home renovations, cigars and tailored suits.

-Shamsul has not publicly addressed the allegations of Tei, which surfaced on Tuesday evening, hours after Shamsul announced his resignation.
+Tai's allegations surfaced on Tuesday evening, hours after Shamsul announced his resignation.

 Tei had alleged that he spent the RM629,000 after being purportedly assured that he could recoup the money "channelled to politicians in Sabah", news outlet Malaysiakini reported.